FDA 510(k) & ISO Certified

 Expandable platform

 Roadmap includes comprehensive wound and venous ulcer management — significantly expanding the addressable market beyond pressure injuries.
-The same proven technology, broader application.

 Proven science

 8 patents issued, 2 pending.
 5 peer-reviewed publications.
 80% less tissue injury in pre-clinical and clinical studies.
 28% increase in tissue oxygenation (spO₂).
-Zero pressure injuries in treated patients across all completed trial arms.

 Request a Prelivia demo